How we vetted them

 The Heat Healer Infrared Sauna Blanket ($698) targets a specific buyer: someone who cares deeply about EMF exposure and wants a blanket that fits larger bodies.
 At 75" × 35", it's the most spacious of the three.

-It also ships with a carry bag, neck pillow, and washable slip — nice touches that the others don't include.
+It also ships with a carry bag, neck pillow, and washable slip, which are nice touches that the others don't include.

 Which one should you buy?